fatemark/listing.alphpad.com/listings/SWAPA/team.md

 ---
 ## esse
-Core dev for the smart contracts and backend.
-Also building goldcastle.club on Alephium
+Core dev.
+Also building goldcastle.club on Alephium.
+Wrote the smart contracts and backend.

 ---